You will begin by discovering all the items that you need to pack during your time in Egypt starting with:

-You should always have copies of your passport, visa, travel insurance, credit card information and traveler’s check information just in case and carry them with you at all times away from the originals.
+You should always have copies of your passport, visa, travel insurance, credit card information, and traveler’s check information just in case and carry them with you at all times away from the originals.
 Carry your travel insurance information with you in case you find yourself in a doctor’s office in Egypt, meanwhile, leave copies of these documents with a friend or relative back home in case of loss or theft.
 If you have any discount ID cards, such as an International Student Identity card (ISIC), bring these so you can save some of the admissions fees to Egypt’s top historical monuments.
 You should also carry your hotel & travel agency business card and info at all times.
 A for the visa, Many countries are eligible to obtain a visa on arrival at Egyptian airports such as the US, the UK, EU Nationals, Australia, Canada, Croatia, Croatia, Georgia, Japan, New Zealand, Norway, Macedonia, Republic of Korea, Russian Federation, Serbia, and Ukraine.
 Your visa will cost $25.00 USD per person that will be paid at the airport and your passport will have to be valid for 6 months before its expiration date before entry date to Egypt.
 You will then continue to:

 It is acceptable to bring a major credit or debit card with you to Egypt since many establishments accept payments with plastic, and ATM machines can be found in major cities and tourist sites.
-You should also Bring cash to exchange for Egyptian pounds, and hoard your smaller bills and coins for tipping, taxi trips and the various Egyptian merchants in need of small change.
-More and more tours, hotels and shops in Egypt ask for payment in US dollars due to Egypt’s currency shortage, so have a small stash on you.
+You should also Bring cash to exchange for Egyptian pounds, and hoard your smaller bills and coins for tipping, taxi trips, and the various Egyptian merchants in need of small change.
+More and more tours, hotels, and shops in Egypt ask for payment in US dollars due to Egypt’s currency shortage, so have a small stash on you.
 You should keep your smaller bills such as5's or 10's for tipping which represent 5% or 10% of the total bill, and anything else.
 You should keep your cash and valuables in a money bag, especially in Egypt’s tourist areas and overcrowded public transportation.
 You will then continue to:

-You should bring a power bank, portable wifi, a universal travel adapter because you never know, also a small camera or one with a detachable zoom lens.
+You should bring a power bank, portable wifi, Earbuds, a universal travel adapter because you never know, also a small camera or one with a detachable zoom lens.
 Once you arrive, you can purchase Egyptian phone credits or a SIM card to contact whom you ever choose.
 You should have a portable travel strip so you can charge anything you want from your phone to your laptop or any others.
 You will then continue to:

 It’s important to include a medical kit and hygienic items on your Egypt packing list, since these aren’t always available, especially outside of the tourist sites.
 Every traveler should bring any described medication that you could ever need.
-A few basic hygiene items that should facilitate your trip to Egypt include antibacterial hand gel, tissues for public restrooms, oral care items, scissors, and tweezers.
+A few basic hygiene items that should facilitate your trip to Egypt include a toothbrush & toothpaste, tissues for public restrooms, oral care items, scissors, and tweezers.
 Your medical kit should include bandages, antibacterial ointment, ibuprofen, Advil, aspirin, and if traveling off the beaten path or on board a Nile Cruise, you should pack Dramamine, anti-diarrhea drugs, and re-hydration salts.
 Another must-pack is a reliable brand of sunscreen and skincare with an SPF of 30 or higher.
 One of the most essential items to carry at the moment is antibacterial hand gel and a mask.